-- (1) No person shall import, export, re-export or possess a specimen or attempt to import, export, re-export or possess a specimen unless that person is in possession of a permit issued by the Director. - (2) The Director may issue a permit under this section subject to terms and conditions which he considers necessary. - (3) An applicant may appeal the decision of the Director to refuse to issue a permit or to issue a permit with conditions, to the Tribunal. - (4) The Director shall collaborate with the Comptroller of Customs in order to implement and enforce this section. - (5) A person who breaches subsection (1) is guilty of a breach of an environmental requirement. - (6) For the avoidance of doubt, where there are other enactments applicable to the importation, exportation, reexportation or possession of a specimen, a person seeking to import, export, re-export or possess a specimen is required to fulfil the requirements under those enactments.
+- 31. (1) No person shall import, export, re-export or possess a specimen of a species of fauna or flora or attempt to import, export, re-export or possess a specimen unless that person is in possession of a permit issued by the Director. - (2) The Director may issue a permit under this section subject to terms and conditions that he considers necessary. - (3) An applicant may appeal to the Tribunal a decision of the Director to refuse to issue a permit or to issue a permit with terms and conditions. - (4) The Director shall collaborate with the Comptroller of Customs in order to implement and enforce this section. - (5) A person who breaches subsection (1) is guilty of a breach of an environmental requirement. - (6) For greater certainty, if there are other enactments applicable to the importation, exportation, re-exportation or possession of a specimen of a species of fauna or flora, a person seeking to import, export, re-export or possess a specimen of a species of fauna or flora is required to fulfil the requirements under those enactments. - (7) Section 31 is an assigned matter within the meaning of section 2 of the Customs (Control and Management) Act.

-32. Permission required for scientific research
+Permission required for scientific research

-- (1) A person wishing to engage in-

-- (a) scientific research;

-- (b) photographing and collecting information for financial gain; or

-(c) collecting information for the purpose of preparing a documentary, promoting tourism and preparing education and research material;

-of the fauna, flora and associated ecosystems within Montserrat, must apply in writing to the Director, for permission to do so.
+- 32. (1) A person wishing to engage in- - (a) scientific research; - (b) photographing and collecting information for financial gain; or - (c) collecting information for the purpose of preparing a documentary, promoting tourism or preparing educational or research material, in respect of the fauna, flora and associated ecosystems within Montserrat, must apply in writing to the Director, for permission to do so.

-- (2) Despite sections 24, 25, 26 and 27, the Director may grant permission for scientific research which involves the hunting, harvesting or possessing of specimens of individuals of protected, partially protected or unprotected species or any part of the specimen of individual, dead or alive. - (3) A person applying for permission to carry out scientific research shall submit to the Director a plan for the proposed research, including a research protocol, and any information as the Director may require. - (4) Permission granted under this section may be limited to one entry or may cover a specified period of time. - (5) Permission to undertake scientific research may be granted only to a person who can satisfy the Director that he or she- - (a) has the scientific competence to undertake the research, as assured by a recognised learned society or institution of higher learning; and - (b) has access to or a guarantee of sufficient funds to undertake the research in a satisfactory manner. - (6) The Director may attach terms, conditions and limitations to permission granted under this section, as the Director considers appropriate in the public interest. - (7) Without prejudice to the generality of subsection (6), the Director may attach to permission granted under this section for bio-prospecting operations terms, conditions and limitations concerning the ownership of intellectual property and sharing of financial returns from the commercialisation of products derived from the biological diversity of Montserrat as the Director considers appropriate in the public interest.

-- (8) No person shall proceed with an activity under subsection (1) without first receiving the permission of the Director under this section despite the approval of any other governmental entity. - (9) A person who proceeds with an activity under subsection(1) without first receiving the permission of the Director is in breach of an environmental requirement. - (10) An applicant may appeal the decision of the Director to refuse to issue a permit or to issue a permit with conditions, to the Tribunal, within twenty eight days from receipt of notice of the decision.
+(2) Despite sections 24, 25, 26 and 27, the Director may grant permission for scientific research which involves the hunting, harvesting or possessing of specimens of species of fauna or flora.

+- (3) A person applying for permission to carry out scientific research shall submit to the Director a plan for the proposed research, including a research protocol, and any information that the Director may require. - (4) Permission granted under this section may be limited to one occasion or may cover a specified period of time. - (5) Permission to undertake scientific research may only be granted to a person who satisfies the Director that the person- - (a) has the scientific competence to undertake the research, as assured by a recognised learned society or institution of higher learning; and - (b) has access to or a guarantee of sufficient funds to undertake the research in a satisfactory manner. - (6) The Director may attach terms, conditions and limitations to permission granted under this section, as the Director considers appropriate in the public interest. - (7) Without prejudice to subsection (6), the Director may attach to permission granted under this section for bio-prospecting operations terms, conditions and limitations concerning the ownership of intellectual property and sharing of financial returns from the commercialisation of products derived from the biological diversity of Montserrat as the Director considers appropriate in the public interest. - (8) No person shall proceed with an activity under subsection (1) without first receiving the permission of the Director under this section despite the approval of any other governmental entity. - (9) A person who proceeds with an activity under subsection (1) without first receiving the permission of the Director is in breach of an environmental requirement. - (10) An applicant for permission under this section may, within twenty eight days after receipt of notice of a decision of the Director to refuse to grant permission or to grant permission with terms, conditions and limitations, appeal the decision to the Tribunal.

-PART 7-PROTECTED AREAS
+PROTECTED AREAS

-33. Protected areas
+Protected areas